Indian duo of Balaji-Jeevan shock no. 2 seed to storm into doubles semis of Tata Open | Sports-Games

 - India

-Indian pair of N Sriram Balaji and Jeevan Nedunchezhiyan pulled off one of the major upsets of the fifth edition of Tata Open Maharashtra, second seeded American duo of Jackson Withrow and Nathaniel Lammons 7-6(6) 7-6(5) in the doubles quarter-finals here on Thursday.
+Indian pair of N Sriram Balaji and Jeevan Nedunchezhiyan pulled off one of the major upsets of the fifth edition of Tata Open Maharashtra, beating second seeded American duo of Jackson Withrow and Nathaniel Lammons 7-6(6) 7-6(5) in the doubles quarterfinals here on Thursday.

 Balaji and Jeevan, who entered the tournament as an alternative entry, put up a sensational show in both the sets which saw close competition before they downed world no.49 Withrow and world No. 46 Lammons.

-Balaji and Jeeven ended 2022 with six successive semi-finals appearances at the Challenger events.
+Balaji and Jeeven ended 2022 with six successive semifinal appearances at the Challenger events.

-Later tonight, India's Ramkumar Ramanathan will be in action in the doubles quarterfinals along with Miguel Angel Reyes-Varela.
-The duo will face challenge from top-seeded pair of Rajeev Ram and Joe Salisbury.
+India’s Ramkumar Ramanathan and his partner Miguel Angel Reyes-Varela suffered a 2-6, 1-6 loss against the top-seeded pair of Rajeev Ram and Joe Salisbury in the other doubles quarter-final.

-In the other singles quarterfinal, no. 8 Aslan Karatsev pulled off a dominating 6-1 6-2 victory against world no 63 Pedro Martinez.
+In the singles quarter-finals, World No. 59 Aslan Karatsev registered a dominating 6-1, 6-2 victory against the World No. 63 Pedro Martinez whereas No. 2 seed Botic van de Zandschulp thrashed the qualifier Maximilian Marterer 6-4, 6-2.

+In the other singles quarterfinal France's Benjamin Bonzi defeated Serbia's Filip Kranjinovic 7-6 6-4.

+The ongoing edition of South Asia’s only ATP 250 event is being conducted by the Maharashtra State Lawn Tennis Association (MSLTA) in association with the Government of Maharashtra for the fifth year in Pune.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)